 Traveller’s cheques as an alternative fares worse than cards as they are not very widely accepted and you would find it hard to convert it to the local currency, let alone at a good rate.

 4. There are some things that a card can’t buy, for everything else there’s cash

-Cards can take you only so far, but when it comes to tipping and using the services of small businesses, restaurants, bars, and hotels, Cash rules the roost!
-When you are on the road, the chances of doing spontaneous activities like eating at wayside shops or buying a bus, train ticket are best facilitated by cash.
+Cards can take you only so far, but when it comes to tipping and paying at small hotels, restaurants, and bars, cash rules the roost!
+When you are on the road, the chances of doing spontaneous activities like eating at wayside shops or buying a bus/train ticket are best facilitated by cash.
 So make sure to convert ample cash in the form of local currency before your trip.
 You’d especially need them during your initial arrival at the destination for booking a cab, having a meal, getting a drink etc. In countries like USA or Canada where tipping is expected for every service performed, it would be better to leave the tip in cash.
 This would reflect better on you and you’d be treated like the gracious tourist you are.

 People are always looking up airfares and hotel deals that they could get for less price to save money during their travels but rarely does one do their homework properly and also check how they can avoid paying unnecessary money like Credit Card Charges, Debit Card Charges, and Airport Exchange Rates which could save them 5-15% of their total travel expense!
 So before you go abroad make sure to plan your expenditure and accordingly buy foreign currency in advance.
 Check out the cheap rates offered by extravelmoney.com for buying foreign currencies.